-Garlic mushrooms in white sauce served with polenta
+Garlic mushrooms in sour cream sauce served with polenta

-I adored this dish when I was little, to the point where I was eating it straight from the pan, using my finger to wipe off any leftover from the sides and licking the spoon.
-It takes very little time to make, so my mum used to prepare it, when we were too impatient to wait for anything else.
+I adored this dish because it takes very little time to make, hence my mum used to prepare it, when we were too impatient to wait for anything else.

-‘Ciulama’ is usually a white sauce – roux or béchamel, that is added to mushrooms, chicken or tripe.
-As with many other dishes in our cuisine, it comes from Turkey.
-The tripe dish is called ‘tuslama’, but in reality, it’s the same technique.
+‘Ciulama’ is usually a white sauce – roux or béchamel, that is added to mushrooms, chicken or tripe (yes).
+As with many other dishes in our cuisine, this has Turkish ancestry, including the tripe version which is called ‘tuslama’.

-My mum version of a ‘ciulama’ was simpler and didn’t use the floury white sauce, mainly because she didn’t like to fry flour.
-She used to say that it was too heavy for the liver.
+Back to this dish in Romania, my mum’s version of a ‘ciulama’ was lighter because she didn’t like to fry flour when making the sauce.
+She used to say that it was too heavy ‘for the liver’.

 Here is the recipe, you’ll need to work quickly.